alex-min/jelly.js/documentation/ModuleConfigurationSpecification.md

 Plugin parameters can be found on the ```pluginParameters``` entry.

+Plugins in this section are applied to the entire module.

 (see the PluginSpecification documentation for more information on plugins)

 #### pluginParameters